dimikara/US-Census-Demographic-Data/README.md

 Please note that I chose on purpose to keep all the counties in the bubble charts as I want to illustrate that in Texas and Georgia there are many bubbles of a smaller size and only a few bigger ones, while in Puerto Rico there are many bubbles of larger size.
 If I was to limit the bubbles to 10 or 20, this finding would no longer be obvious.

-In order to facilitate the reader in further exploring the data on the bubble charts for the three states, I added a highlighter in all three of them.
-This way, it is possible to select a county and promptly get the data for it.
+However, in order to facilitate the reader in further exploring the data on the bubble charts for the three states, I added a highlighter in all three of them.
+This way, it is possible to select a county and promptly get the available data for it.

 ### Design